Nanyang Technological University: Colleges and schools

 NTU is organised into several colleges and schools, each corresponding to different fields of study.
 The founding colleges include the College of Engineering, Nanyang Business School, Wee Kim Wee School of Communication and Information, and the National Institute of Education, which have been part of NTU since its inception in 1991.
 More recently, NTU has established additional schools for the Biological Sciences (2001), Humanities and Social Sciences (2004), Physical & Mathematical Sciences (2005), S. Rajaratnam School of International Studies (2007), and Art, Design and Media (2009).
-In 2013, NTU and Imperial College London jointly established a new medical school, the Lee Kong Chian School of Medicine, which is based in the Novena campus along 11 Mandalay Road.
+In 2013, NTU and Imperial College London jointly established a new medical school, the Lee Kong Chian School of Medicine, on the Novena campus along 11 Mandalay Road.
 In October 2016, the university announced that Humanities and Social Sciences would be expanded into two separate schools, namely the School of Humanities and the School of Social Sciences.

 Nanyang Business School

-Nanyang Business School (NBS) is the largest business school in Singapore with over 6,800 undergraduates and postgraduates.
-It is also the No.1 business school in Singapore and 3rd in the Asia-Pacific region according to the Financial Times.
-For 13 consecutive years since 2004, the Nanyang MBA has been ranked the best in Singapore according to The Economist.
-NBS has more than 160 professors from more than 20 countries, proficient in 30 languages holding doctorates from the most renowned universities in the world.
-This makes NBS one of the largest business schools in the world in terms of faculty strength.
+Nanyang Business School (NBS) is the largest business school in Singapore.

 NBS also houses the 165-square meter Centre for Applied Financial Education, the largest finance lab in Singapore.
 The new lab is equipped with 60 dedicated Thomson Reuters Eikon terminals with Datastream, along with 24 Bloomberg terminals that will allow business school students to access all kinds of real-time financial, economic and business news information.